 Guy: Yes, I did.
 I left it at home.
 I could not even have fun on the trip, and my friends kept teasing me because I really wanted to speak to you.
 I got home expecting to see missed calls from you and nothing!
 It’s like I am the only one who wants this relationship.
 I keep putting in the work and get nothing back in return.
 I think we should just end it.

-I was in shock when this happened to me; I was supposed to be the one upset, but he was quick to spin the situation around, pick up on what I said about leaving his phone at home (which was a lie) and then used that to his advantage.
-In my mind I was like—reverse psychology toh bad!
+I was in shock when this happened to me; I was supposed to be the one upset, but he was quick to spin the situation around, pick up on what I said about leaving his phone at home (which was a lie), and then used that to his advantage.
+In my mind, I was like—reverse psychology toh bad!
 Somehow I found myself apologizing (haha).
 Thank God I finally came to my senses and left that player.
-They never take responsibilities for their actions.
+They never take responsibility for their actions.

 So if any of these signs resonate with you; you might just be involved with a player, and it’s about time you get out of such a situation.